kazumarks/keyfox/README.md

 This entire theme is wrapped with **AMOLED Colors**, with **True Black**, and little to no bright colors.
 It is intended to be used with Systemwide Dark Mode.
 And all the browser elements have been rearranged into a single bar so as to dedicate as much screen visibility as possible.

-### KeyBoard Centered
+### ~~KeyBoard Centered~~ Nah, it's actually mouse centered

-I've seen many people complaining about touch-first apps, since they require users to lift their hands off the keyboard and then use the touchpad or mouse, thereby.....making them suffer, I guess?
+~~I've seen many people complaining about touch-first apps, since they require users to lift their hands off the keyboard and then use the touchpad or mouse, thereby.....making them suffer, I guess?
 But anyway, this theme has __NO CAPTION BUTTONS__.
 So, Min, Max, Close?
 Poof!
 Gone!
-Although you can still control the browser using the buttons on the toolbar, keystrokes are always available.
+Although you can still control the browser using the buttons on the toolbar, keystrokes are always available.~~

+This entire fork is supposed to be a mouse-friendly modfication to this __beautiful__ oneliner.
+Here are the list of modifications:
+ - Restored site information and ETP shield
+ - Brought back the caption buttons
+ - Brought back the _some_ spacing in the tab bar so you could actually move the damn thing.